ckrf/xlsx-git/README.md

 ## Issues
  - **NOT TESTED AND MAY WIPE OUT ALL YOUR FILES**.
- - xlsx-git automatically adds and commits *any* .xlsx files in your working tree, regardless of whether you've added them yet.
  - risk of conflicts with other files
  - xlsx files don't actually appear in the repository